-- O&M activities ensure that the project is sustainable in a long-term - O&M allow for the correct provision of services and benefit of end-users. - O&M prevent the systems to collapse creating environmental and health hazards. - Community is involved in O&M of the municiplaity on the 29 May 2023.
+- O&M activities ensure that the project is sustainable in a long-term - O&M allow for the correct provision of services and benefit of end-users. - O&M prevent the systems to collapse creating environmental and health hazards. - Community is involved in O&M management and asset management system.
+This report was approved concurrently with the budget of the municiplaity on the 21 May 2024.
 The above-mentioned report of the municipality includes the following: